jeevasam30/Neural_Network_Projects/README.md

 # Neural Network Projects Repository

-This repository contains two main folders:
+This repository contains three main folders:

 1. **NN_projects**: This folder contains neural network projects that utilize Keras API for implementation,The goal here is to understand the baseline models of neural network.